darkv/postgres-backup/README.md

 # Execution schedule

-Given the cron settings provided in the environment variable `BACKUP_CRON` the backup\_init script installs a cron job to schedule the backup.sh script.
+Given the cron settings provided in the environment variable `CRON_TIMER` the backup\_init script installs a cron job to schedule the backup.sh script.
+The value of that variable is a standard [cron pattern](https://en.wikipedia.org/wiki/Cron#Overview).

-The value of the variable is a standard cron pattern.
-Be aware that the timezone within the container is UTC.
+Be aware that the timezone within the container is UTC unless you defined the `TZ` environment variable.
+Choose an appropriate timezone name from the [list of possible names](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-Example for running every day at 03:00 UTC:
+Example for running every day at 03:00 UTC (unless defined timezone otherwise):

     0 3 * * *